 LEZs in the following countries require action before you enter the zone.
-For all the schemes below, one Sticker is valid for each country (or in the case of the Bolzano Province in Italy, for the whole region).
+For all the schemes below, a single Sticker is valid for each country (or in the case of the Bolzano Province in Italy, for the whole region).

-In Austria; in windscreen stickers are increasingly needed in the Austrian LEZs.
-Stickers are required for Vienna and Niederösterreich, and are likely to be required in other Austrian LEZs soon.
-In LEZs where a sticker is not yet required, you need to show your vehicle papers in a traffic check.
+In Austria, in windscreen stickers are increasingly needed in the Austrian LEZs.
+Stickers are required for Vienna and Niederösterreich, and we recommend getting a sticker for heavy duty vehicles in Austria.
+In the Austrian LEZs where a sticker is not yet required, you need to show your vehicle papers in a traffic check.

 In Germany a windscreen sticker is required for all vehicles in all German LEZs.
 Stickers [plakette in German] can be bought from garages, testing stations [TÜV], the LEZ city administration, or online, for example from TÜV-Nord in several languages.

 In the Netherlands, Dutch vehicles are registered through the national database.

 In Prague you will need a windscreen sticker (likely to be able to be either a Czech or German one) once the LEZ starts.

 For the Mont Blanc Tunnel, the price depends on the Euro standard.
 This is controlled manually at the toll point, Euro standard is estimated by the age of the vehicle.